eslamwael/Incorta-DevOps-Task/README.md

 2020-12-08 00:36:02.368104,29.7
 ```
 ## Requirement 2.1:
-Deploy and schedule the "util.py" python script to run every 15 minutes using Ansible configuration management tool.
+**Deploy and schedule the "util.py" python script to run every 15 minutes using Ansible configuration management tool**